FMuro/mailing/README.md

 The output is:

 - A CSV file called `myfolder_output.csv` which contains **link;email** (including this header line).
-- A folder `myfolder/normalized` containing the PDF files with normalized file names.
+- A folder `myfolder_normalized` within the current location containing the PDF files with normalized file names.

 Now, you must: